sandeeppanda92/aib-data/md/resources-faq.md

 ### What will be the process for abandoning validators that misbehave?

-If a validator misbehaves on its own by double-signing at the same height &amp; round, then the evidence is very short and simple -- it's just the two conflicting votes.
+If a validator misbehaves on its own by double-signing at the same height & round, then the evidence is very short and simple -- it's just the two conflicting votes.
 This evidence can be included in the the Cosmos Hub as a Slash transaction, and the validator will immediately become inactive and slashed after the Slash transaction gets committed.

 If there is a zone fork, either of the Cosmos Hub or any of the zones, the two conflicting commits also constitute evidence.
 This is a much more complicated data structure.
 It is guaranteed to slash at least 1/3 of the validators' atoms for that zone.